Michel Houellebecq: Views on politics and religion

 In 2002, during an interview about his book Platform published in the literary magazine Lire, Houellebecq remarked:

 Islam is a dangerous religion, and has been from the moment it appeared.
 Fortunately, it is doomed.
 On one hand, because God does not exist, and even if someone is an idiot, he will eventually realize that.
 In the long run, the truth will triumph.
 On the other hand, Islam is undermined from the inside by capitalism.
 We can only hope that it will triumph rapidly.
 Materialism is a lesser evil.
 Its values are contemptible, but nevertheless less destructive, less cruel than those of Islam.

 He faced trial on charges of racial hatred after calling Islam "the dumbest religion" ("la religion la plus con") in the same 2002 interview.
 He told a court in Paris that his words had been twisted, saying: "I have never displayed the least contempt for Muslims [but] I have as much contempt as ever for Islam."
 The court acquitted him.
 He was sued by a civil-rights group for hate speech and won on the grounds of freedom of expression.
 Houellebecq extended his critique to monotheistic religions in general: "The fundamental monotheistic texts preach neither peace nor love nor tolerance.
 From the start, they were texts of hatred."
-In what he has said will be his last novel, Aneantir, Houellebecq has seemingly softened his view on Christianity, though by no means seems to be a convert.
+In what he has said will be his last novel, Anéantir, Houellebecq has seemingly softened his view on Christianity, though by no means seems to be a convert.

 In 2014, Houellebecq drew up a "project for a new constitution" based on direct democracy which would render the president of the republic elected for life, but instantly revocable by a simple popular referendum, and would permit the people to elect judges.
 During his 21 June 2016 appearance on Le Petit Journal, Houellebecq said that he voted for the Socialist Party ticket headed by Anne Hidalgo and Jérôme Coumet in the 2014 Paris municipal election.
 In 2017, Houellebecq explained that he "doesn't believe in an ideological vote, but a vote based on class" and that "there is a class which votes for Le Pen, a class which votes for Mélenchon, a class which votes for Macron, and a class which votes for Fillon.
 I am part of the France which votes for Macron, because I am too rich to vote for Le Pen or Mélenchon."

 In a 2019 interview, Houellebecq described his views on Catholicism and Europe's need for the Catholic faith.

 Houellebecq has been critical of attempts to legalise euthanasia in France and Europe, writing in April 2021 in Le Figaro: